 - The Reports to create any type of user productivity, summary and regulatory compliance reports.
 You can also create statistics reports and configure automated daily, weekly, monthly and quarterly reports.

-- Email Notifications so you are instantly alerted of important changes on your WordPress via email.
+- Email and instant SMS notifications so you are instantly alerted of important changes on your WordPress via email.
 You can enable any of the built-in email notifications or use the trigger builder to build a trigger that sends an email when a specific change you configured happens.

 - WordPress Users Session Manager to see who is logged in to your WordPress and what they are doing in realtime mode.
 You can also remotely terminate a session and block multiple sessions for the same user.